-Variables in the factor graph have not been observed, but we want to back them out from the observed values and algebra relating them all.
-If factors are constructed from statistically independent measurements (i.e. no direct correlations between measurements other than the algebra already connecting them), then we can use Probabilistic Chain rule to write inference operation down:
+We assume factors are constructed from statistically independent measurements (i.e. no direct correlations between measurements other than the known algebraic model that might connect them), then we can use Probabilistic Chain rule to write inference operation down (unnormalized):